gecio/gecio.github.io/docs/_imke/machinedeployments/add_ssh_key/index.en.md

 - Create a ssh key,
 - Have a cluster with `User SSH Key Agent` enabled,
 - Add the key to the project and
-- Enable it in the Cluster.
+- Enable it in the cluster.

 In most cases you also need to assign a Floating IP to your worker nodes to be able to access them.